the-turing-way/the-turing-way/book/website/collaboration/oss-sustainability/oss-sustainability-challenges.md

-# Challenges with sustainability of Open Source projects
+# Sustainability of Open Source Projects

 Early-career researchers often reach a point when funding has run out for a project that they have spent years developing, and they can face a daunting array of choices and obstacles on the road to turning an academic or community-led project into a strong, sustainable enterprise that will outlive its original funding source.
 In this chapter we will outline the factors that must be considered when you want to turn a project into an Open Source Software (OSS) with a self-sustaining organisation, and we will explore how different projects have achieved sustainability through a variety of organisational structures.

 ## The big misconception about Open Source
 ```{figure} ../../figures/oss-sustainability-pathways-problem.jpg
 ---
 name: oss-sustainability-pathways-problem